IMTtugraz/PyQMRI/README.rst

 Limitations and known Issues:
 ------------------------------
-Currently runs only on GPUs due to having only basic CPU support for the clfft.
+Currently runs only on GPUs due to having only basic CPU support for the clfft_.

 Citation:
 ----------